 How is TPS extended?

 All TPS designations have an expiration date.
-DHS is required to extend or terminate these designations 60 days before the status expires.
-When TPS is extended, DHS can also decide to re-designate it.
-That change allows individuals who arrived after the prior designation date to apply for the status.
+DHS must review the conditions in countries with TPS designations and decide whether to extend or terminate these designations 60 days before the status expires.
+When TPS is extended, holders of the status must reapply for protection.

 How is TPS different from refugee resettlement?